FrancisMengx/OSProject/doc/README.txt

 	Copy Command: A user can type "copy file1 file 2" in the shell and press "ENTER" to copy the contents of file1 to a new file, file2.

 	Dir Command: A user can type "dir" in the shell and press "ENTER" to print all files in the directory.

+	Kill Command: A user can kill the given process.
+Type 'kill processNumber' and press "ENTER". processNumber is an integer from 0 to 7 which is assigned to the process when scheduled.

+	Wait Command: A user can force the shell to wait on the given process to finish executing.
+Type 'wait processNumber' and press "ENTER". processNumber is an integer from 0 to 7 which is assigned to the process when scheduled.

+	MultiProcessing: The operating system supports multiprocessing.
+The user can execute a process in the shell and then continue to use the shell while the process is running.

+Addional Features:

-This command also prints the number of sectors that each file occupies.
+	Dir Command: In addition to its standard feature, this command prints the number of sectors that each file occupies.

+	Clear Command: A user can clear the terminal from previous commands.
+Type 'clear' and press "ENTER".

+	changeBgColor Command: A user can change background color.
+Type 'changeBgColor fg bg' and press "ENTER".

+	ps Command: Displays all processes that are currently scheduled to run.
+Type 'ps' and press "ENTER".